-conversation very early on in the Trellis merger, and their advance consent was solicited.
+Funders and donors, including governmental contractors, were brought into this merger conversation very early on in the Trellis merger, and their advance consent was solicited.
 Subsequent briefings took place in the planning and integration phases.

-Funders and donors, including governmental contractors, were brought into this merger - Funders consulted for this report were all supportive of the merger, and noted how much they felt 'in the loop' as this moved from idea to diverging opinions on the name change among individual donors.
+Funders consulted for this report were all supportive of the merger, and noted how much they felt 'in the loop' as this moved from idea to inception to implementation.
+This has been a critical ingredient in Trellis' success.
+However, as noted elsewhere, there have been some diverging opinions on the name change among individual donors.